Walk based Laplacians for Modeling Diffusion on Complex Networks: Background and Notation

 This version of the diffusion equation is often referred to as \emph{Poissonian edge centric}~\cite{DIFFSURVEY}, since the transition rate to a given node is determined by its degree; a walker tends to leave high-degree nodes faster than low-degree ones.

-Since $L = L^\top$ is an M-matrix and $L\bone = \mathbf{0}$, its spectrum lies in $[0,\infty)$.
-Hence, the negative sign in~\eqref{eq:diffusion_on_G} ensures that the substance diffusing on the graph flows from regions of higher concentration to lower concentration, mirroring the behaviour of heat diffusion in physical systems.
+Since {the combinatorial Laplacian $L$} is a {singular} M-matrix, {its eigenvalues are all nonnegative.} Hence, the negative sign in~\eqref{eq:diffusion_on_G} ensures that the substance diffusing on the graph flows from regions of higher concentration to lower concentration, mirroring the behavior of heat diffusion in physical systems.
 The eigenvalues and eigenvectors of $L$ significantly influence the behavior of the diffusion process, particularly in characterizing the long-term dynamics and equilibrium states of~\eqref{eq:diffusion_on_G}, which is readily shown to be collinear to $\bone$.
 Indeed, the interesting part of the diffusion phenomena is the transient phase.